frontarm/navi/README.md

-# Junctions: Routing You Can Understand.
+# Junctions: Routing You Can Follow.

 Built for React, using the excellent [history](https://github.com/mjackson/history) package.

 Why use Junctions?

-- **It's simple.** Everything you need in 4 functions and 4 methods.
+- **It's reusable.** No hard-coded URLs means *truly* reusable components.
-- **It makes links composable.** Now routing is reusable too!
+- **It's simple.** Everything you need in only 4 functions and 4 methods.
 - **It's independent.** Works great with React, but doesn't rely on it.

 ## Demo